 For higher value contracts, organisations will ask that you indicate your preparedness to accept the offered contract and to state any clauses that you want to negotiate.
-Generally you will not be able to negotiate about any contractual issues you have not flagged in your tender.
+You may negotiate terms and conditions in the draft contract.
+Generally, you will not be able to negotiate about any contractual issues you have not flagged in your tender.

-In making a decision on whether or not to accept the offered contract without negotiations, you should consider that the organisation’s costs of negotiating any changes you have nominated will be included in the organisation’s value for money assessment of your tender.
+When deciding whether to accept the offered contract without negotiations, you should consider that the organisation’s costs of negotiating any changes you have nominated will be included in the organisation’s value for money assessment of your tender.
 These additional costs may be a deciding factor in your tender being unsuccessful if other suppliers are prepared to accept the contract offered.

 It is your responsibility to negotiate any variations to contract clauses before you sign.

 Reference checks are usually made when your business may become a preferred supplier.
 Reference checks can be quite comprehensive.
 You should select referees for whom you have worked so they can verify the claims you have made in your tender.
 You should always ask your proposed referees if they agree to provide a reference for you before you include them in your response.
 It is not very helpful to your chances if the referee is not expecting the contact, or worse still, does not wish to give a reference for you.
 It is important to note that in checking your business history the Australian Government organisation may talk to any business (or other government organisation) that you have previously supplied, whether you have offered them as a referee or not.
 This is part of the due diligence process Australian Government buyers must follow.